 When creating or editing a template, you can find the Reminder and Expiration settings by clicking on the Edit link next to Advanced Options (at the bottom of the Recipients page)

 If the options are grayed out, this means the account has been configured to prevent senders from changing these settings.

-Before these settings can be edited in a template, you will first need to enable “Allow users to override these settings” in Go to Admin > Reminders and Expirations.
+Before these settings can be edited in a template, you will first need to enable “Allow users to override these settings” in Admin > Reminders and Expirations.

 Once this has been enabled, you can return to your template, and the settings should now be editable.
 Once you have finished updating your templates, you can go back to Reminders and Expirations, and disable “Allow users to override these settings” again if you wish.